laurogripa/polkadot-sdk/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 ### Disabling

 Once a validator has committed an offence (e.g. losing a dispute), it is considered disabled for the rest of the era.
-We need to account for disabled validators in dispute participation for two reasons:
-1. Security: If a validator is slashed 100% at the beginning of an era, it should not have free tries until it is removed from the validator set.
-1. Spam protection: disabled validators should not be able to spam the network with disputes.

 In addition to using the on-chain state of disabled validators, we also keep track of validators who lost a dispute off-chain.
 The reason for this is a dispute can be raised for a candidate in a previous era, which means that a validator that is going to be slashed for it might not even be in the current active set.
 That means it can't be disabled on-chain.
 We need a way to prevent someone from disputing all valid candidates in the previous era.
 We do this by keeping track of the validators who lost a dispute in the past few sessions and use that list in addition to the on-chain disabled validators state.
+In addition to past session misbehavior, this also heps in case a slash is delayed.

 When we receive a dispute statements set, we do the following:
 1. Take a on-chain state of disabled validators at the relay parent block.
-1. Take a list of validators who lost a dispute in that session in the order that prioritizes the biggest and newest offence.
+1. Take a list of those who lost a dispute in that session in the order that prioritizes the biggest and newest offence.
 1. Combine the two lists and take the first byzantine threshold validators from it.
 1. If the dispute is unconfimed, check if all votes against the candidate are from disabled validators.
 If so, we don't participate in the dispute, but record the votes.

 ### Backing Votes